richflee/ts-vscode-boilerplate/README.md

 Please visit [blog.wolksoftware.com](http://blog.wolksoftware.com/setting-up-your-typescript-vs-code-development-environment) to learn more about this template.

+> Note: The article uses TypeScript 1.8 and typings but this repository has been upgraded to TypeScript 2.0 and `@types` type definitions.

 # How to use this template?

 1) Download `.zip` and unzip it: